 Obviously, if you have a window that is damaged, you will need to replace it.
-The cost of replacing one window will not be too much.
 However, if you are considering replacing all your windows this can be quite expensive.
-Still, there are several reasons why you might consider replacing your windows.
+Still, there are several reasons why you might consider replacing your windows…

-- Energy efficiency – Modern windows tend to be more energy efficient than older ones.
-Replacing your windows will reduce your energy bills and this is good for your wallet as well as the environment.
+- Energy efficiency – Modern windows tend to be more energy efficient than older ones so replacing your windows should help to reduce your energy bills.
+This will be good for your wallet as well as the environment.

-- Security – Old or damaged windows can be a security risk.
-New windows will be more secure, and they can also reduce the cost of your home insurance.
+- Security – Old or damaged windows can be a security risk whereas new windows will be more secure.
+In addition new windows can also reduce the cost of your home insurance.

-- Adding to the value of your home – New windows and doors can increase the value of your home.
+- Property value – Installing new windows and doors can increase the value of your home.

-- Improving the look of your home- New windows are one of the most dramatic ways to improve the look of your home.
-With a variety of styles and materials available it is easy to give your house a whole new look whether it is a period property or a modern home
+- Improving the look – New windows are one of the most dramatic ways to improve the look of your home.
+With a variety of styles and materials available its easy to give your house a whole new look

 Get Free Quotes